 The Library's Research by Subject libguides include one for psychology (http://guides.library.queensu.ca/psychology).
 It was designed to help you know where to begin to look for information on a particular psychology-related topic.

 A good way to begin research is to look at information sources that deliver a basic or broad overview of your topic.
 The most common information sources are encyclopedias, dictionaries, biographical dictionaries and almanacs.
 Use these background sources to:

 NOTE: As of December 10th 2019, the library will launch a new and improved library search tool.
 QCat and Summon will be retired.

 Search the library catalogue (QCat) to find materials (such as books, ebooks, videos, journals, newspapers and government documents) available at Queen's University Library in either print or online.
 Books are an excellent source of "background information."

 There are numerous ways to search QCat:

-The best way to find book (secondary sources) on a topic are with a keyword boolean search which allows you to control your search results by combining various words and phrases using the Boolean operators and, or, not.
+The best way to find books (secondary sources) on a topic is with a keyword boolean search which allows you to control your search results by combining various words and phrases using the Boolean operators and, or, not.
 Group search terms by using parentheses.